 - All future proposals are within the Urban Edge; - Vehicular access to Fauresmith is gained by the R704 connection to Oppermansdorp is made via the S647 (tarred); - Connection to Jacobsdal is made via the S647 (gravel from the Oppermans turn off) and the R705 (tarred); - The existing business area of Kofffiefontein (CBD) is concentrated around the main De Beers Streets; - Rail travel and transport must become an important element of the municipality's logistical infrastructure (which used to be in past years).
 The infrastructure can be revived and used; - Letsemeng should enter into discussions with Transnet (in partnership with its municipalities in Xhariep) about the revitalization of rail travel.
-In addition, the option rable 6. i roject and Juategies according to the CONSERVATION
+In addition, the option of operating a district railway, using Transnet infrastructure (or leasing it from Transnet) should be explored;

-- of operating a district railway, using Transnet infrastructure (or leasing it from Transnet) should be explored; - There is a proposal or wish from the council that the R48 from Petrusburg be realigned to enter Koffiefontein directly.
+There is a proposal or wish from the council that the R48 from Petrusburg be re-aligned to enter Koffiefontein directly.
 The R48 continues to Luckhoff, Vanderkloof dam and the Northern Cape (tarred);